EPA Takes Important Step to Further Protect Children from Exposure to Lead-Contaminated Dust | US EPA

 Since the 1970s, the United States has made tremendous progress in lowering children's blood lead levels.
 In 2001, EPA set standards for lead in dust for floors and window sills in housing, however since that time, the best available science has evolved to indicate human health effects at lower blood lead levels than previously analyzed.

-To protect children's health and to continue making progress on this important issue, EPA is lowering the dust-lead hazard standards from 40 micrograms of lead per square foot (µg/ft2) to 10 µg/ft2 on floors and from 250 µg/ft2 to 100 µg/ft2 on window sills.
-The more protective dust-lead hazard standards will apply to inspections, risk assessments, and abatement activities in pre-1978 housing and certain schools, child care facilities and hospitals across the country.
+To protect children's health and to continue making progress on this important issue, EPA is lowering the dust-lead hazard standards from 40 µg/ft2 to 10 µg/ft2 on floors and from 250 µg/ft2 to 100 µg/ft2 on window sills.
+The revised, more protective standards lower the level of lead in dust that may warrant measures to reduce risks.

 Lead-contaminated dust from chipped or peeling lead-based paint is one of the most common causes of elevated blood lead levels in children.
-Infants and children are especially vulnerable to lead paint exposure because they their growing bodies absorb more lead than adults do, and their brains and nervous systems are more sensitive to the damaging effects of lead.
-They can be exposed from multiple sources and may experience irreversible and life-long health effects.
+Infants and children are especially vulnerable to lead paint exposure because they their growing bodies absorb more lead than adults do and their brains and nervous systems are more sensitive to the damaging effects of lead.
+They can be exposed from multiple sources and can cause irreversible and life-long health effects.
 Lead dust can be generated when lead-based paint deteriorates or is disturbed.

-The rule will become effective 180 days after publication in the Federal Register.
+The rule will become effective 180 days after date of publication in the Federal Register.

 A link to this final rule and to learn more: https://www.epa.gov/lead/hazard-standards-lead-paint-dust-and-soil-tsca-section-403